How To Do Tricep Kickbacks

-Tricep Kickback is an exercise that uses dumbbells to strengthen and tone the triceps for strong, sculpted arms.
+Tricep kickback is an exercise that uses dumbbells to strengthen and tone the triceps for strong, sculpted arms.
 If you are sick of your arms wiggling and waving even when your hand has stopped, then this move is for you.
-Many people complain that as they age their upper arm starts to sag.
-There is a way to combat this from happening to you.
-If you learn how to do Tricep Kickback you will have one very simple way to strengthen and tone your upper arms and keep the from looking like your great grandma’s did!
+Many people complain that as they age their upper arm starts to sag. there is a way to combat this from happening to you.
+If you learn how to do tricep kickback you will have one very simple way to strengthen and tone your upper arms and keep them from looking like your great grandma’s did!

 Here are the steps to performing Tricep Kickback:

 1) Start with feet hip distance apart, engage abdominals, and sit back into a slight squat with arms bent at 90- degree angles, and dumbbells on the sides of the chest.

 2) Press dumbbells back past hips hugging the side body while working your triceps and return the arms back to 90- degrees with control.